bocoup/jqfundamentals.com/content/javascript-basics/index.md

 When we store the `.greet()` method in a variable `sayIt` and then call `sayIt()`, the context object changes to the global `window` object, *not the `person` object*.
 Since the `window` object doesn't have a property `firstName`, we get `undefined` when we try to access it.

 What's a developer to do?
 First, be aware that storing object methods in variables can have unintended consequences for the meaning of `this`.
-Second, be aware that you can force the meaning of `this` to be what you want it to be, using the `.call()` method on the function itself.
+Second, be aware that you can force the meaning of `this` to be what you want it to be, using the `.call()` or `.apply()` method on the function itself.

     var person = {
       firstName : 'Boaz',